Just a quick peek for you.

 but once I get closer I realized how short it was,

-at about 27".
+only about 27" tall.
 We have been looking for a special

 NOT GONNA WORK FOR US

-I have been toying with the idea of turquoise
+I had been toying with the idea of turquoise

 and now I have to come up with a plan to refurbish